Close Alert Banner

 How do you know when to come to the Emergency Department?

-See CHEO's "Deciding to come to the Emergency Department" pamphlet.
+See CHEO's "Deciding to come to the Emergency Department" pamphlet, or visit our wait times page.

 My child who has diabetes has a fever and is vomiting.
 Who can I call?